Twins vs. Guardians Player Props Betting Odds

-Byron Buxton and Jose Ramirez are among the players with prop bets for the taking when the Minnesota Twins and the Cleveland Guardians square off at Progressive Field on Friday (first pitch at 7:10 PM ET).
+Jose Ramirez and Byron Buxton are two of the players with prop bets for the taking when the Cleveland Guardians and the Minnesota Twins meet at Progressive Field on Saturday (at 6:10 PM ET).

 Bet on this matchup or its props with DraftKings!